 Using the event muting mechanism NWDAF, DCCF can subscribe to events from NFs such as AMF and SMF (if configured to support event muting mechanism), to avoid constant notifications and retrieve the mute stored events when it requires.

 The procedure in Figure 6.2.7.2-1 is used by Event Consumer NF to control the frequency of data collection from Event Producer NFs (except DCCF and NWDAF) via Event Exposure.
-For data collection via DCCF and NWDAF, the consumer may mute the notifications by using the formatting instructions as specified in clause 5A.4 or the Bulked Data Formatting and Processing parameters as specified in clause 6.2.6.1.
+For data collection via DCCF and NWDAF, the consumer may mute the notifications by using the formatting instructions as specified in clause 5A.4.

 Figure 6.2.7.2-1: Procedure for muting event notification